sassoftware/viya4-iac-aws/docs/community/README.md

 # Community-Contributed Features

-Community-contributed features are submitted by community members to help expand the set of features that the project maintainers are capable of adding to the project on their own.
+Community contributed features are submitted by community members to help expand the set of features that the project maintainers are capable of adding to the project on their own.

 > [!CAUTION]
 > Community members are responsible for maintaining these features.
 While project maintainers try to verify these features work as expected when merged, they cannot guarantee future releases will not break them.
 If you encounter issues while using these features, start a [GitHub Discussion](https://github.com/sassoftware/viya4-iac-aws/discussions) or open a Pull Request to fix them.
 As a last resort, create a GitHub Issue for the concern.